Kent Summer Concerts series returning, running July 7 through Aug. 18 - iLoveKent

 -

-- July 14 – Jessica Lynne: Internationally touring, Nashville recording artist
+- July 14 – Jessica Lynne Witty: Internationally touring, Nashville recording artist

 - July 21 – Darren Motamedy: Smooth Jazz from a local favorite